-Netflix released the second season of its hit show “13 Reasons Why” last Friday.
-And, if this season is anything like the first, which covered the 13 reasons why a fictional high school girl killed herself, it’s likely teens will be glued to their screens as they stream the latest in the series.
+Netflix just announced that it has renewed its hit show “13 Reasons Why” for two more seasons.
+And, if this season is anything like the first two, it’s likely teens will be glued to their screens as they stream the latest in the series.

 But, while they may be eager to line up a few hours of alone time with their tablets and the students of the show’s Liberty High School, Kathryn Falbo-Woodson, a clinical social worker and president of the board of directors of the North Carolina chapter of the American Foundation for Suicide Prevention, says not so fast.